 Free Entry to National Parks Year Round

 If you fall into any of the following demographics, you can get a free national park pass.
-You only need on per vehicle to get into the park, so if anyone in your family falls into one of these categories, you could theoretically get the entire clan in for free.
+You only need one per vehicle to get into the park, so if anyone in your family falls into one of these categories, you may be able to get the entire clan in for free.
+With all the rule changes this year, it’s probably best to call ahead and check.

 - You are a 4th grader.
-Eligibility starts on your first day of fourth grade and ends on your first day of fifth grade.
+Eligibility starts on your first day of fourth grade in America and ends on your first day of fifth grade.
+This is the only pass that doesn’t explicitly list proof of citizenship/residency on the government website at the time of writing, though you may want to do more research yourself.

 - You are a member of the military or a military dependent.